cudeso/misp2sentinel/README.md

 If you are using the new Upload Indicators API then the integration with Sentinel relies on [https://github.com/MISP/misp-stix](https://github.com/MISP/misp-stix).
 The MISP attributes and objects are transformed to STIX objects.
 After that, only the `indicators` (defined in `UPLOAD_INDICATOR_API_ACCEPTED_TYPES`) are synchronised with Sentinel.
 As a consequence, if the conversion by MISP-STIX does not translate MISP attributes or objects to STIX objects, then the value does not get synchronised with Sentinel.

-Almost all MISP objects are translated, but there can be situations were the MISP object is not recognised.
+Almost all MISP objects are translated, but there can be situations where the MISP object is not recognised.
 It is then translated to `x-misp-object` and not to an `indicator` STIX object.
 Elements from `x-misp-object` are not synchronised.
 If you run into this situation then open an issue with [https://github.com/MISP/misp-stix](https://github.com/MISP/misp-stix).
 Examples in the past include the [hashlookup object](https://github.com/MISP/misp-stix/issues/56).

 This little Python snippet can help you find out if elements are correctly translated.
 Adjust `misp_event_filters` to query only for the event with a non-default object.